jerrythomas/rokkit/sites/learn/src/stories/03-molecules/02-wrapper/01-intro/README.md

 title: Basic Usage
 ---

-The ItemWrapper component wraps a component and provides an optional remove functionality.
+The ItemWrapper component wraps the [Item](../../item/intro) component and provides an optional remove functionality.
 This component can be used for displaying tags, selected items from a list, or other scenarios where a removable visual element is required.
 You can get all the features of the Item component in the ItemWrapper component.
 In addition, you can also use a custom component for the content.

 ## Basic Usage